aya49/202105_sfu_cmpt_127/labs/03/README.md

 ## Guide

-### Reminder/primer: Computer architecture memory layout
+Let's start by looking at the memory layout of a computer architecture.

 The memory layout for a process varies a bit by CPU architecture and OS, but the scheme used by Linux on X86 is pretty typical, and shown below.
 The program's text (compiled code) and static data exist in low memory, the function call stack in high memory, growing downwards, and the "heap" storage space in between.
 Ignore the "memory mapping segment" for now.